explodingcamera/esm/packages/rollup-plugin-minify-template-literals/README.md

 ## Credits

-This package is based on [rollup-plugin-minify-html-literals](https://github.com/asyncLiz/minify-html-literals) by [Elizabeth Mitchell](https://github.com/asyncLiz)
+This package is based on [rollup-plugin-minify-html-literals](https://github.com/asyncLiz/minify-html-literals) by [Elizabeth Mitchell](https://github.com/asyncLiz).
+I've fixed a few bugs, ported it to ES modules, and refactored it a bit.